 Unless otherwise noted, we have visited all of the museums listed here (in some cases, many times!).
 They are great resources for increasing your knowledge of Native American culture and history.
 As we love to travel, we can't help but share our experiences with you.
 We do hope you will consider visiting these marvelous facilities.

-Southwest Museum - Located in Los Angeles, California, the Southwest Museum houses a fine collection of Plains, Southwest, and California Indian material.
+The Autry Museum of the American West - Located in Los Angeles, California, the Autry houses a fine collection of Plains, Southwest, and California Indian material.
 A definite stop if you're in the area.

 The Denver Art Museum - Another premier museum with an outstanding collection of Native American art from all regions of the country.
-Several years ago, they completely renovated their Native American section.
-It is now presented in a very open and interpretive manner.
-Unfortunately, they only showcase a small portion of their vast holdings.
 Plan to spend several hours if you only want to visit the Native American portion.
-They also house incredible collections from many other cultures and you can easily spend the whole date there.
+They also house incredible collections from many other cultures and you can easily spend the whole day there.

-Denver Museum of Natural History - While you probably would not expect to find a Native American exhibit in a natural history museum, this place will blow you away.
-An incredible exhibit of Plains artifacts.
-Since it is a "natural history" museum, it is, of course, presented as dioramas on mannequins but the items displayed are great.
+Denver Museum of Nature & Science - We've not been here in many years, but it used to house an amazing Native American exihibit.
 Definitely plan to spend the better part of the day.
 By the way, the rest of the museum is incredible too.
 Bring the kids...they'll love it!

 Eiteljorg Museum of American Indians and Western Art - Located in Indianapolis, Indiana, the Eiteljorg features a good collection of historical and contemporary Native American art.
 The building itself is a work of art.
 The collection is not as great as in some of the other museums we've listed, but it is definitely a stop if you are in the area.

 The High Desert Museum - If you are anywhere near Bend, Oregon, plan to spend a full day at this fabulous museum.
-They have an excellent collection of Plateau artifacts but it is not all on display.
-If our memory is correct, they are still raising money to build a permanent exhibit.
+They have an excellent collection of Plateau artifacts.
+We've not been there since the permanent By Hand Through Memory exhibit was built, so we're not sure what you will see.
 The museum has animal exhibits including birds of prey, otters, and porcupines; history exhibits, including a restored sawmill, and high desert homestead; and much, much more.
 A great place for the kids and adults too!

 Located near Fort Macleod, Alberta, Canada, this museum if pretty much in the middle of nowhere.
 However, it is definitely worth the trip.
 The museum is built on a buffalo jump site.
 These sites were typically located on the plains where the prairie just stops and a gorge dozens or hundreds of feet below appears.
 The men would stampede the buffalo over the cliff where most would die instantly.
 Those that survived were quickly killed by the women and children waiting below.
 The buffalo would then be skinned and the meat prepared for the long winter ahead.
-This interpretive site explains the jump site and presents a wealth if information on the Blackfoot Indians. (we borrowed this cool graphic from their site - we hope they don't mind too much - click it to visit them)
+This interpretive site explains the jump site and presents a wealth of information on the Blackfoot Indians. (we borrowed this cool graphic from their site many years ago - kind of "web old school" now but we think it is still fun - click it to visit them)

 The Heard Museum - The Heard Museum in Phoenix, Arizona, is home to an outstanding collection of Southwest Indian art.

 San Diego Museum of Man - This museum has a great collection of Plains and Southwest art including many textiles.
 Most of the collection is not on regular display so you should check the schedule of events for current exhibits.
-They also have a great Egyptian collection as well as an excellent exhibit on the evolution of man (well, at least it presents the current prevailing theories).
+They also have a great Egyptian collection as well as an excellent exhibit on the evolution of man.

-Koshare Indian Museum - We have never been here so have no experiences to share.
+Koshare Museum & Dancers - We have never been here so have no experiences to share.
 The Koshare Indian Dancers are well known in the Boy Scout circles and their site is worth a visit

 Seattle Art Museum - Located in downtown Seattle, Washington, this museum houses an outstanding collection of Northwest Coast art.
 They also have an outstanding collection of African art as well as revolving exhibits.
 A worthwhile stop.
 By the way, when in Seattle, don't miss the downtown marketplace...it's great fun!

 The Glenbow Museum - A great museum located in Calgary, Canada which houses a wonderful collection of First Nations (the Canadian version of "Native Americans") artifacts.
-The Glenbow has a wonderful web site too.
 After you visit the museum, travel south (OK, way south) and you can visit Head-Smashed-In Buffalo Jump Interpretive Centre in Fort Macleod.
-If you continue south into Montana, you can drive down to Browning on the Blackfoot Reservation and check out the Plains Indian Museum.
+If you continue south into Montana, you can drive down to Browning on the Blackfoot Reservation and check out the Museum of the Plains Indian.
 They have a great selection of Blackfoot artifacts.
 And if you're in Browning, you have to continue west into Glacier National Park.
 We think this is the most beautiful National Park in the country!
 Make sure you take the Going-To-The-Sun road or you'll miss the best part.

 Canadian Museum of Civilization - The Canadian Museum of Civilization (CMC) is located in Hull, Quebec, on the banks of the Ottawa River, directly opposite Parliament Hill.
 It is home to a selection of Northwest Coast and Inuit art.